-6. Remove the purging bolt.
+7. Remove the purging bolt and its gasket.

-1. Purging bolt

-- Start the engine and rev it up approximately twenty times while momentarily creating exhaust system back pressure by blocking the end of the muffler with a shop towel. - 8.
-Stop the engine and allow the exhaust pipe to cool. - 9.
-Install the purging bolt and tighten it to the specified torque.
+- 1. Purging bolt - 2.
+Gasket - Start the engine and rev it up approximately twenty times while momentarily creating exhaust system back pressure by blocking the end of the muffler with a shop towel. - Stop the engine and allow the exhaust pipe to cool. - 10.
+Check the gasket for damage, and replace it if necessary. - 11.
+Install the purging bolt and its gasket, and then tighten the bolt to the specified torque.

-Purging bolt:
+Tightening torque: Purging bolt: